ahsfar/LFCS-guide/EssentialCommands.md

    `chmod u+s,g+s,o+t /home/bob/datadir/`
    * Set the SUID, SGID, and sticky bit on the directory `/home/bob/datadir/`.

-* Find file by name and redirect result to file
+* Find file by name and redirect result to file:
    `sudo find /usr/share/ | grep dogs.txt > /home/bob/dogs`
    * Search for `dogs.txt` in `/usr/share/` and save the result to `/home/bob/dogs`.

-* Find file by name
+* Find file by name:
    `find /home/bob/ -name cats.txt`
    * Search for a file named `cats.txt` in `/home/bob/`.

-* Copy file to another location
+* Copy file to another location:
    `sudo cp /home/bob/.etc/h/e/r/cats.txt /opt`
    * Copy the `cats.txt` file from `/home/bob/.etc/h/e/r/` to `/opt`.

-* Find files by name and save result to file
+* Find files by name and save result to file:
    `sudo find /var/ -name pets > /home/bob/pets.txt`
    * Search for files named `pets` in `/var/` and save the result to `/home/bob/pets.txt`.

-* Find files with world-readable, writable, and executable permissions `sudo find /var -type f -perm 0777 -print`
+* Find files with world-readable, writable, and executable permissions:
+   `sudo find /var -type f -perm 0777 -print`
    * Search for files in `/var/` with permission `0777` (read, write, and execute for everyone).

-* Find files with specific permissions and save to file `sudo find /usr/ -type f -perm 0640 > /home/bob/.opt/permissions.txt`
+* Find files with specific permissions and save to file:
+   `sudo find /usr/ -type f -perm 0640 > /home/bob/.opt/permissions.txt`
    * Search for files in `/usr/` with the permission code `0640` and save the result to `/home/bob/.opt/permissions.txt`.

-* Count files modified in the last 120 minutes
+* Count files modified in the last 120 minutes:
    `sudo find /usr -type f -mmin -120 | wc -l`
    * Find the number of files modified in the last 120 minutes in `/usr/`.

-* Find files larger than 20M in size
+* Find files larger than 20M in size:
    `sudo find /var -type f -size 20M`
    * Search for files in `/var/` that are exactly 20MB in size.

-* Find files in a specific size range and save result to file `sudo find /usr -type f -size +5M -size -10M > /home/bob/size.txt`
+* Find files in a specific size range and save result to file:
+   `sudo find /usr -type f -size +5M -size -10M > /home/bob/size.txt`
    * Search for files in `/usr/` between 5MB and 10MB in size and save the result to `/home/bob/size.txt`.

-* Change permissions on a directory
+* Change permissions on a directory:
    `sudo chmod 0100 /home/bob/LFCS`
    * Change permissions on `/home/bob/LFCS` to `0100` (owner can execute only).

-* Set directory permissions (rwxr-xr-x)
+* Set directory permissions (rwxr-xr-x):
    `chmod 0755 new_dir/`
    * Set permissions on `new_dir/` to `rwxr-xr-x`.